RRSP facts you must remember this year and beyond!

 - If you withdraw more than $15,000, 30% is held back.

-- You have to report the amount you take out on your tax return as income.
+So, RRSP withdrawals count on your tax return as income.
 At that time, you may have to pay more tax on the money — on top of the withholding tax.
 It depends on your total income and tax situation.

 Other RRSP uses?

-Like I mentioned above there are two programs you can use to take money out of an RRSP without incurring taxes – but be careful!
+There are two programs you can use to take money out of an RRSP without incurring taxes – but be careful!